On Temperature-Constrained Non-Deterministic Machine Translation: Potential and Evaluation: The Under-Explored Space of ND-MT on the Evaluation Scheme

-In Section~\ref{temperature-constraint}, we demonstrate the potential of ND-MT to address multi-modality challenges by providing lexically diverse candidates while maintaining semantic equivalence within the candidate set.
-This raises an important question: how should we evaluate current and future ND-MT systems?
-The prevailing generate-once evaluation paradigm relies on established metrics that have been validated through human assessment.
-However, this paradigm is primarily suited for D-MT for two key reasons: 1) The multi-modality challenge represents a fundamental limitation that affects both the design and measurement capabilities of existing metrics.
+In Section~\ref{temperature-constraint}, we demonstrate the potential of ND-MT to address multimodality challenges by providing lexically diverse candidates while maintaining semantic equivalence within the candidate set.
+This raises an important question: \textbf{\textit{how should we evaluate current and future ND-MT systems?}} The prevailing generate-once evaluation paradigm relies on established metrics that have been validated through human assessment.
+However, this paradigm is primarily suited for D-MT for two key reasons: 1) The multimodality challenge represents a fundamental limitation that affects both the design and measurement capabilities of existing metrics.
 For instance, lexical-based metrics such as BLEU and ChrF++ allow multiple references during evaluation, yet this assumes the availability of such references, which is often impractical to obtain.
-Conversely, semantic-based metrics leverage large-scale supervised training to mitigate multi-modality issues; however, their effectiveness remains constrained by the scale of the training data and computational resources.
+Conversely, semantic-based metrics leverage large-scale supervised training to mitigate multimodality issues.
+However, their effectiveness remains constrained by the scale of the training data and computational resources.
 2) Evaluating ND-MT systems using humans is increasingly impractical.
 Because these systems generate a high volume of translation candidates, and because those outputs change significantly depending on the temperature setting, researchers would need to conduct a massive number of evaluations to reach a reliable conclusion.
 This creates a \textit{bottleneck} where human assessment becomes far too slow and expensive to be sustainable.

 In this section, we investigate the under-explored domain of ND-MT evaluation frameworks.
-First, we examine an intuitive approach that directly applies evaluation rankings from D-MT, revealing significant inconsistencies.
-Second, we evaluate current metrics using group-based measurements and identify the bucket effect in ND-MT that influences ranking determination.
-Finally, we propose the \textit{ExpectoSample} strategy to identify reliable metrics for selecting robust ND-MT systems across varying sampling sizes.
+First, we examine an intuitive approach that directly applies evaluation rankings from D-MT, which reveals significant inconsistencies.
+Second, we evaluate current metrics using group-based measurements and identify the Buckets Effect in ND-MT that influences ranking determination.
+Finally, we propose the \textit{ExpectoSample} strategy to identify reliable metrics for selecting robust ND-MT systems.